Real-time Monocular Depth Estimation on Embedded Systems

 The function of the decoder is to upsample and fuse the output of the encoder to form a dense depth prediction.
-Determining how to design the three most critical parts of the depth decoder: upsampling layers, fusion layers, and prediction layers, to improve the throughput is the main objective. \paragraph{Upsampling} Upsample operation is one of the basic designs of the low-latency depth decoder.
-In the past decades, many upsampling methods have been proposed (e.g., unpooling, transpose convolution, interpolation, interpolation combined with convolution).
-FastDepth \cite{DBLP:conf/icra/WofkMYKS19} has explored the impact of different upsampling methods on depth performance.
-They compared the upsampling methods of different combinations and finally proposed an upsampling method called NNConv5 ($5 \times 5$ depth-wise separable convolution followed by nearest-neighbor interpolation with a scale factor of $2$).
-We further instead NNConv5 with NNConv3 to achieve a faster inference speed.
-Each NNConv3 \textit{UpConvBlock} performs $3 \times 3$ standard convolution and reduces the number of output channels by 1/2 relative to the number of input channels, followed by nearest-neighbor interpolation that doubles the resolution of intermediate feature maps.
+Our main objective is to determine how to design the three most critical parts of the depth decoder - upsampling layers, fusion layers, and prediction layers - in order to improve throughput and decrease the latency.

+\textit{Upsampling:} Upsampling operation is a fundamental design element of the low-latency depth decoder.
+Over the past few decades, various upsampling methods have been proposed, such as unpooling, transpose convolution, interpolation, and interpolation combined with convolution.
+FastDepth~\cite{DBLP:conf/icra/WofkMYKS19} explored the impact of different upsampling methods on depth performance.
+They compared different combinations of upsampling methods and ultimately proposed an upsampling method called NNConv5, which consists of $5 \times 5$ depth-wise separable convolution followed by nearest-neighbor interpolation with a scale factor of 2.
+To achieve an even faster inference speed, we have substituted NNConv5 with NNConv3.
+Each NNConv3 \textit{UpConvBlock} performs $3 \times 3$ standard convolution and reduces the number of output channels by $\frac{1}{2}$ relative to the number of input channels, and followed a nearest-neighbor interpolation that doubles the resolution of intermediate feature maps.